Reading progress: 0%

 From Folk to Bedroom Pop: How Intimate Songwriting Found Its Voice

-A journey through seven decades of intimate music—from communal folk ballads to confessional singer-songwriters, indie vulnerability, and the bedroom pop revolution.
+A long history of intimate music—from communal folk ballads to confessional singer-songwriters, indie vulnerability, bedroom pop, and the digital reshaping of closeness.

 From Folk to Bedroom Pop: How Intimate Songwriting Found Its Voice